June 03, 2016

 Naturally, silverfish are considered pests because of their propensity for property destruction.
 They are not known to transmit diseases, though they frequently contaminate human food sources with unhealthy bacteria.
 Some chemicals like Permethrin and Deltamethrin have been known to kill silverfish on contact.
 However, since both of these chemicals are technically classified as toxins, their administration by an amateur should be avoided.

-Silverfish will be most active at night, and might not ever be seen during the daytime - even by a vigilant homeowner.
+Silverfish will be most active at night and might not ever be seen during the daytime - even by a vigilant homeowner.
 This means that damage can grow and remain undetected for a long time.
 When the damage is discovered, it could be fairly serious and may even require extensive repair.
-A pest control professional will be able to determine if your home is host to a silverfish infestation, and will then be able to prescribe the most appropriate course of action.
+A Houston pest control professional will be able to determine if your home is host to a silverfish infestation and will then be able to prescribe the most appropriate course of action.

-If silverfish or other pests have made unsightly appearances in your home or business, call Cantu Pest & Termite and schedule an appointment today with one of our friendly, experienced pest control experts.
+If silverfish or other pests have made unsightly appearances on your property, call Cantu Pest & Termite and schedule an appointment today with one of our friendly, experienced home pest control experts.